 6. The Allotment Vegan Eatery

-A favourite among the team here at Secret Manchester, NAM is a hidden gem within the uber-cool Ancoats community, offering authentic Vietnamese dishes.
+A favourite among the team here at Secret Manchester, NAM is a hidden gem within the now well-established Ancoats community, offering authentic Vietnamese dishes.
 Offering both small plates that you can really get stuck into – as well as bigger dishes of healthy Pho, Vermicelli noodles, salads and more – guests can tuck into summer rolls packed with veggies, yummy bao buns, and Vietnamese curries, with plenty of both protein-packed and veggie options available.
 NAM, Unit 2, 33 Blossom St, Ancoats, M4 6AJ.

 8. Open Kitchen

-New in town Open Kitchen is a restaurant with a conscience, using food that would have otherwise been wasted by local businesses to create each and every dish.
+Open Kitchen is a restaurant with a conscience, using food that would have otherwise been wasted by local businesses to create each and every dish.
 Taking up residence within the People’s History Museum, guests can expect vegan and vegetarian-friendly dishes made with ever-changing seasonal produce, helping to rescue any otherwise edible food from being sent to the landfill.
 Expect dishes such as ramen, superfood bowls, and hearty sandwiches made with locally produced sourdough.
 Open Kitchen, People’s History Museum, Left Bank, M3 3ER.